artalar/reatom/docs/src/pages/index.md

 ### Credits

-Software development in 202X is hard and we really appreciate to all [contributors](https://github.com/artalar/reatom/graphs/contributors) and free software maintainers, who make our life easier.
+Software development in 202X is hard and we really appreciate all [contributors](https://github.com/artalar/reatom/graphs/contributors) and free software maintainers, who make our life easier.
 Special thanks to:

 - [React](https://reactjs.org), [Redux](https://redux.js.org) and [Effector](https://effector.dev/) for inspiration
 - [microbundle](https://github.com/developit/microbundle) for handling all bundling complexity